qualcomm/resource-tuner/Docs/README.md

 **Parameters:**

 - `signalCode` (`uint32_t`): A uniqued 32-bit (unsigned) identifier for the Signal
+                              - The last 16 bits (17-32) are used to specify the SigID
+                              - The next 8 bits (9-16) are used to specify the Signal Category
+                              - In addition for Custom Signals, the MSB must be set to 1 as well
 - `duration` (`int64_t`): Duration (in milliseconds) to tune the Signal for.
 A value of -1 denotes infinite duration.
 - `properties` (`int32_t`): Properties of the Request.
                             - The last 8 bits [25 - 32] store the Request Priority (HIGH / LOW)